Shelter and Housing

 Where the journey to a brighter future begins.

 Doorways’ Domestic Violence Safehouse is the only domestic violence shelter in Arlington County.
-The 11-bed facility, renovated in 2013, provides a safe, temporary home to women and children escaping imminent danger due to domestic violence.
-Each year, the Safehouse provides approximately 60-80 women and children with the safe haven they need.
+The 11-bed facility, renovated in 2013, provides a safe, temporary home to those who are escaping imminent danger due to domestic violence.
+Each year, the Safehouse provides approximately 60-80 adults and children with the safe haven they need.

 Freddie Mac Foundation Family Home